• Share this on:

 Tips:

-France: important trade relation for Northwest African suppliers
+France: important trade relation for French-speaking African suppliers

 France has the second-largest population in Europe, making it one of the main target markets for fresh produce exporters.
-In 2022, France imported 1.5 million tonnes of fruit and vegetables from developing countries, a ‑5.8% average annual decline since 2018.
-This was only 26% of total imports, the lowest share of all six focus countries.
-The weak performance was the result of a 35% drop in 2020 due to the Covid pandemic.
-Since then, imports from developed countries have experienced growth every year.
+In 2023, France imported 1.6 million tonnes of fruit and vegetables from developing countries, a ‑5.6% average annual decline since 2019.
+This was only 27% of total imports, the lowest share of all six focus countries.
+The weak performance found its origin in a 35% drop in 2020 due to the Covid pandemic.
+Since then, imports from developed countries have only partially recovered.

-Inflation in France has been high in 2022 and 2023, but compared to other European countries it has remained and will remain on the low side.
-The impact on premium markets such as organic is and will certainly persist there, yet will have a less severe impact than in other countries with higher inflation rates (such as the Netherlands, the UK and Germany).
+The total French imports of FFV showed a small growth of 0.4% in the period 2019-2023.
+Since 2021, total imports have remained relatively stable, in spite of the high inflation in France in 2022 and 2023 (although high, compared to other European countries it has remained on the low side).
+France’s inflation is forecast to be around 2.2-2.5% in 2024 and go down to between 2.0-2.3% in 2025.
+The impact of the inflation on premium markets such as organic is and will certainly persist there, yet will have a less severe impact than in other countries with higher inflation rates (such as the Netherlands and the United Kingdom).

 Tip: